Keerti143/Keerti143/README.md

-- 👋 Hi, I’m @Keerti143
+- 👋 Hi, I’m Keerthana L
-- 👀 I’m interested in ...learning new coding languages
+- 👀 I’m interested in ...working on real world applications
-- 🌱 I’m currently learning ...BE in CSE
+- 🌱 I’m currently learning ...Computer science and engineering in City engineering college
-- 💞️ I’m looking to collaborate on ...creating new programs
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to  reach me ...through this id

 <!---